1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The process: John Roth can invest in firms of all sizes (the fund has 53% of its assets in large caps; the rest is in small and midsize firms).
 He is more sensitive to a stock’s valuation than most growth managers.

-The track record: A contrarian bet on energy stocks in late 2014 and 2015 has finally paid off.
-Since Roth took the helm in mid 2006, New Millennium has returned an annualized 8.8%, beating the S&P 500 by an average of 0.6 percentage point per year.
+The track record: A contrarian bet on energy stocks in late 2014 and 2015 paid off in 2016.
+But Roth's contrarian tilts had him selling tech stocks in 2017—a banner year for the sector.
+Patience for this fund will pay off.
+Since Roth took the helm in mid-2006, New Millennium has beat the S&P 500.

 1-Year Return: 20.9%